Want to increase sales and boost your bottom line?

 Who is responsible for sales enablement?

-The sales enablement team is made up of enablement specialists and managers.
+The sales enablement team consists of enablement specialists and managers.

 A sales enablement manager oversees teams and implements new strategies.